 If you have a gynecologic cancer, your outcomes will be better if you are treated by a gynecologic oncologist right from the beginning.

 Seattle Cancer Care Alliance (SCCA) has more gynecologic oncologists than any other medical center or clinic in the Pacific Northwest.
 We treat all types of gynecologic cancer, including cervical, endometrial, ovarian, and vulvar cancers, uterine sarcoma and gestational trophoblastic disease.

 Where you're treated first matters most

 The most important decision a person with cancer will make is deciding where to get treated.
 Studies have shown that patients who begin their treatment at a top regional cancer center, like SCCA, have better outcomes than those who start their treatment elsewhere.
 And here’s why:

-- Expert care: SCCA doctors treat only cancer and specialize in specific cancer types, such as gynecologic cancer.
+- Expert care: SCCA physicians treat only cancer and specialize in specific cancer types, such as gynecologic cancer.
 They have a deep understanding of their specialty since they diagnose and treat thousands of cancer cases every year.
-This experience builds their expertise that makes better outcomes possible.
+This experience builds their expertise, which makes better outcomes possible.

 When your treatment is complete, we'll keep close watch on your health through our Women’s Wellness Clinic where we provide wellness-focused follow-up care focused on cancer treatment recovery.

 Every gynecologic cancer patient at SCCA has a personal health-care team that includes a gynecologic oncologist, surgery staff, nurse case managers and a radiation oncologist, if needed.

 Before your first visit, the team will have reviewed your pathology slides (tissue samples from any biopsies) and any scans or tests you have already had.
 If you do not live in or near Seattle, we may ask your referring doctor to arrange for additional tests or scans so that these results are available before your appointment.